agupta7/voronoi-neighbors/frontend/README.md

  2. Execute `npm run start` to build and serve the front-end assets.
  3. Refer to `backend/README.md` to see how to start back-end.

+## Test
+Execute `npm run test` to execute automated test cases.
+You may have to change the browser to one installed on your system in the file `frontend/test/karma.conf.js`.

 ## `package.json`
 This file describes the Node.js package.
 Most NPM commands you run will refer to this file.
 For example, running `npm install` will install all packages listed in the package.json-\>`devDependencies` and package.json-\>`dependencies` arrays.